lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Explore folder
 --------------

-You can click the folder icon in the Control column to bring up a file explorer where you can view the contents of that folder.
+You can click the folder icon in the Control panel to bring up a file explorer where you can view the contents of that folder.

 .. image:: vfolder_item_with_controls.png
    :alt: Controls in folder item

 You can see that directories and files inside the folder will be listed, if exists.
-Click a directory name in the Name column to move to the directory.
-You can click the download button or delete button in the Actions column to download it or delete it entirely from the directory.
+Click a directory name in the Name panel to move to the directory.
+You can click the download button or delete button in the Actions panel to download it or delete it entirely from the directory.
 You can rename a file/directory as well.
 For more detailed file operations, you can mount this folder when creating a compute session, and then use a service like Terminal or Jupyter Notebook to